elliotperviz/cmms/ssh.md

 An SSH key is much more convenient than entering your password each time you want to log into the the laboratory remotely.

+In the terminal on your home computer, follow the next steps to setup an SSH key.

 ### Step 4: Generate an SSH key (if you don't have one)

 ```bash